 Skip to main content

-Everything you need to know about analytics before you dive into the platform-specific pages.
-This page covers the cross-cutting concepts - refresh rates, rate limits, data retention, and why some numbers are zero.
+Everything you need to know about analytics before you read the platform-specific pages.
+This page covers refresh rates, rate limits, data retention, and why some numbers are zero.
 For platform-specific metrics and quirks, see each platform’s dedicated page.

 Analytics Refresh & Rate Limits